Supporting Chinese lawyers to advocate the rule of law in China

 Gao Zhisheng (高智晟)

-Gao Zhisheng, once recognized by the Ministry of Justice as “one of the country’s 10 best lawyers," has paid a high price for activism.
-Mr. Gao has been repeatedly been "disappeared," surfacing first to describe being tortured, and then again to announce he would no longer pursue rights advocacy.
-In April 2010, he once again went missing; authorities deny he is in custody.
+Gao Zhisheng, once recognized by the Ministry of Justice as “one of the country’s 10 best lawyers, has paid a high price for his activism.
+Mr. Gao has repeatedly been “disappeared”

 Read More…